Tennis: Five 'bubbles', 400,000 fans and full prize money at 2021 Australian Open

 Tiley was confident of being able to welcome some 400,000 fans to Melbourne Park in 2021, about half the number that attended this year's tournament.

-The vast site, which covers an area of about 2.5 kilometres, allows organisers to enforce physical distancing effectively, while the wearing of masks will be mandatory.
+The vast site, which covers an area of about 2.5km, allows organisers to enforce physical distancing effectively, while the wearing of masks will be mandatory.

 "We've established a strategy and an operational plan for all our fans and how they will be positioned around the site," he said.